LauriESB/order-management-system/README.md

 <br>

 Order Management System is a backend solution built to manage orders in a store.
-It enables the creation, retrieval, updating, and deletion of customers, vendors, and orders.
+It enables the creation, retrieval, updating, and deletion of customers, sellers and orders.
 All data is stored and managed using a PostgreSQL database.
 This system is designed to automate key processes such as tracking customer credit limits, vendor commissions, and linking orders to the correct customer and vendor.

 ## 💭 Initial Thinking

 This project represents my first experience working with Spring Boot and JPA.
-Previously, I used JDBC and plain Java for my applications, but I wanted to explore more modern tools and approaches, so I chose to follow the Controller-Service-Repository design pattern, alongside Entities and DTOs to ensure better separation of concerns and maintainable code.
+Previously, I used JDBC and plain Java for my applications, but I wanted to explore more modern tools and approaches.
+I also chose to follow the Controller-Service-Repository design pattern, alongside Entities and DTOs to ensure better separation of concerns and maintainable code.

 ## 🎠 Features